MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-get-started-azure-openai.md

     ```

 1. Review the response.

+    > **Note**: You deployed the *model* to a web app, but this deployment doesn't include the system settings and parameters you set in the playground; so the response may not reflect the examples you specified in the playground.
+In a real scenario, you would add logic to your application to modify the prompt so that it includes the appropriate contextual data for the kinds of response you want to generate.
+This kind of customization is beyond the scope of this introductory-level exercise, but you can learn about prompt engineering techniques and Azure OpenAI APIs in other exercises and product documentation.

-1. Close the web app tab in your browser to return to Azure OpenAI Studio.
+1. When you have finished experimenting with your model in the web app, close the web app tab in your browser to return to Azure OpenAI Studio.

 ## Clean up